Bruyère Health researchers recognized by uOttawa Faculty of Medicine’s Awards of Excellence

 Dr. Peter Tanuseputro awarded Early Career Researcher of the Year Award

-Congratulations to Dr. Peter Tanuseputro, Bruyère Research Institute investigator and uOttawa Faculty of Medicine Clinical Research Chair in Palliative and Predictive Analytics, on his receipt of the 2022 uOttawa Early Career Researcher of the Year Award.
+Congratulations to Dr. Peter Tanuseputro, Bruyère Health Research Institute investigator and uOttawa Faculty of Medicine Clinical Research Chair in Palliative and Predictive Analytics, on his receipt of the 2022 uOttawa Early Career Researcher of the Year Award.
 This award highlights research excellence in the humanities, social sciences, fine arts, and literature, as well as in pure and applied science.
 His research team that leads the nation in identifying gaps in the performance of health-care systems for frail and end-of-life populations, thus making substantial contributions to improving end-of-life health-care services.

 Dr. Paul Hébert appointed Scientific Director of the OPH Emergencies Science Advisory Committee

 Congratulations to Dr. Paul Hébert who was appointed as the Scientific Director of the Ontario Public Health Emergencies Science Advisory Committee (OPHESAC).
-Dr. Hébert, professor at the University of Ottawa, palliative care physician, and investigator at Bruyère Research Institute, will be leading OPHESAC’s Secretariat in the province’s evidence-based emergency preparedness efforts.
+Dr. Hébert, professor at the University of Ottawa, palliative care physician, and investigator at Bruyère Health Research Institute, will be leading OPHESAC’s Secretariat in the province’s evidence-based emergency preparedness efforts.